riscv-software-src/riscof/docs/source/plugins.rst

 The ``config.ini`` file generated using the above ``--setup`` command is used by RISCOF to locate the DUT and Reference plugins (along with their necessary collaterals).
-The config file also allows you to define specific nodes/fields which can be used by the respective plugin.
-For e.g., in the default ``config.ini`` template the `pluginpath` variable under the `[spike_simple]` header is available to the riscof_spike_simple.py plugins by RISCOF.
+The config file also allows you to define specific nodes/fields which can be used by the respective model plugins.
+For e.g., in the default ``config.ini`` template the `pluginpath` variable under the `[spike]` header is available to the riscof_spike.py plugin via RISCOF.
 Similarly one can define more variables and prefixes here which can directly be used in the plugins.

+For example, in the case of sail we can define a `PATH` variable which can point to where the C emulator binaries are located.
+This allows the plugin to directly probe which variable and use this as part of the execution commands.

 The idea here is to have a single place of change which is easy rather than hard-coding the same within the plugins.